antoniszczepanik/toygrad/doc/report_appendix.md

 ### Measuring accurracy

 As defined on Kaggle platform the metric against which our solution will be evaluated is accuracy.
-Accurracy is a very intuitive metrix which is defined as ratio of number of correct predictions and number of all samples.
+Accuracy is a very intuitive metrics which is defined as ratio of number of correct predictions and number of all samples.

 \begin{equation}